-A: Obviously we can’t automate everything, you’ve still got to pack up the old machine and put the new one on the desk 🙂 But the automation process is going to be basically using a two Task-Sequence approach that we outlined in the first webinar session (you can view the recording here), but in this scenario the first Task Sequence is deployed to the old computer and will back up the user’s data and settings.
+A: Obviously we can’t automate everything, you’ve still got to pack up the old machine and put the new one on the desk 🙂 But the automation process is going to be basically using a two Task-Sequence approach that we outlined in the first webinar session, but in this scenario the first Task Sequence is deployed to the old computer and will back up the user’s data and settings.

 You’ll need to store that on a State Migration Point, or if you’re using the 1E solution it can be stored on one or more local peers.
 The second Task Sequence is deployed to the new computer.
 You can either provision the new computer in CM before it is delivered to the user or, less popular, use the unknown computers feature in CM to get that built.

 The second Task Sequence would typically be initiated through PXE (the user would boot up, press F12 and select the network boot option), so you would need a PXE service accessible in each location otherwise you’re going to have to be sending out USB drives.

 As we showed in the first webinar session, our solution enables a peer-based PXE service you can use on existing workstations.
 The second Task Sequence deploys the image to the new computer and will restore the user state from the State Migration Point, or from one of the peers if you are using the 1E solution.
 If you’re using the 1E solution with the App Mapping feature, it will also install the apps that were installed and used on the old computer.

 A: Yes, to some extent.
 It’s fairly easy to switch between Current Branch and Current Branch for Business – it’s just a case of enabling or disabling the Defer Upgrades option in the Windows Update Advanced Settings.
 You can either do that manually or through Group Policy or other management tools such as Configuration Manager.